Technigo/project-github-tracker/README.md

 # GitHub Tracker

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+This week the project was to fetch information from Github about my repositories and pull requests and display the information on a page.
+We were also supposed to compare data in a chart.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+I had trouble with fetching the amount of commits from the pull requests.
+I used my team for help and also analyzed other students code to solve it.
+I also had a problem with planning this project because I found it hard to understand what the end product was going to be.
+If I had more time I would have tried to accomplish the red and black levels.

 ## View it live